nevrome/mobest/README.md

     ## # … with 9,990 more rows, and 2 more variables: ac2_dist <dbl>,
     ## #   ac2_dist_resid <dbl>

-`mobest::bin_pairwise_distances` bins the pairwaise differences in an object of class `mobest_pairwisedistances` and calculates an empirical variogram (class `mobest_empiricalvariogram`) from them.
+`mobest::bin_pairwise_distances` bins the pairwise differences in an object of class `mobest_pairwisedistances` and calculates an empirical variogram (class `mobest_empiricalvariogram`) from them.